 How does this happen?
 In many cases, the key to recovery is finding insurance.
 You have to know where to look and you have to know how to look.
 But sometimes there is nothing there even when you look in the right places.

 Okay…so how can this happen?
 Maryland requires that each licensed vehicle be covered by auto insurance of some kind.
 But the minimum auto liability insurance required is quite low in relation to the potential that a vehicle will inflict harm.
 Consequently, a driver may be hit by another car that has as little as $30,000 in maximum liability coverage ($15,000 per person/$30,000 per accident).
 The non-negligent driver may have been severely injured by another driver who has few personal assets, in which case, even prompt payment of the negligent driver’s $30,000 in liability insurance will do little to compensate the severely injured non-negligent driver.
-As a result, every driver is constantly at risk of being severely injured by another, largely impecunious driver with low policy limits.
+As a result, every driver is constantly at risk of being severely injured by an impecunious driver with low policy limits.

 The first path to getting more than the at-fault driver’s policy is to find more coverage for the at-fault driver or use your uninsured motorist coverage.
 In these cases, the only way to get more than the insurance policy limits is to (1) get a verdict, and (2) the insurance company fails to offer the policy limits.
 This happens more often than you think because insurance companies are willing to delude themselves about trial risk.
 Insurance companies, at least in Maryland, do not make it difficult to collect more than the policy limits when this happens.

 The purpose of this post is to generally explain the path and the law involved in getting more than the insurance policy limits in a car accident case.